Kfar Aviv: History

-Kfar Aviv was founded in 1952 by the Jewish Agency on the lands of the Palestinian village of Yibna.
+Kfar Aviv was founded in 1952 by the Jewish Agency on lands near the former Palestinian village of Yibna.
 The settlement was intended to absorb Jewish immigrants and refugees from Egypt.
 Its original name was Kfar HaYeor (כפר היאור; lit.
 Village of the Nile).
 The name "Kfar Aviv" was given as a reference to the Exodus of the Jews from Egypt, which occurred in spring as recorded in the Torah (Exodus 34:18).
 As time passed, the village absorbed families from Poland.

 The land area used for farming covers about 2,000 dunams.
 Most inhabitants of the village work elsewhere.